wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 These values should be added to the text file on your laptop

->        "Linode account username : nuocialdeployer"
+>        "Linode account username : linode-username"
 >        "Linode account email address : nuocialdeployer@gmail.com"

 - If you haven't got an appropriate ssh key pair on your laptop, you can follow the "Generate an SSH Key Pair" section if you your laptop is a Linux or a mac based machine and a "Generate a key pair with Putty" section if your laptop machine is a Windows based machine in [this](https://www.linode.com/docs/guides/use-public-key-authentication-with-ssh/) document.
 You then need to make a note of the public key that you either already had or that you have generated freshly for this demo set and store it in the credentials file you are building on your laptop.